ashfinal/awesome-hammerspoon/README.md

     Done. use <kbd>⇥</kbd> for showing hotkeys, and key bindings can update themself dynamically.

 - [ ] Safari tabs/history search

+- [ ] Make opening URL works for ordinary string in `clipboard` mode

 ## Thanks to